alexwolf5/Bank-Project/README.md

 # Bank-Project
-Project for self-learning, creating the processes a bank uses using C.  Being able to create accounts, edit accounts, delete accounts, and perform basic deposits and withdrawals.
+C project for self-learning.
+This bank project will allow a user to create accounts, edit accounts, delete accounts, and perform basic deposits and withdrawals.